The talk (racism in the United States)

-The talk is a colloquial expression for a conversation Black parents in the United States feel compelled to have with their children and teenagers about the dangers they face due to racism or unjust treatment from authority figures, law enforcement or other parties, and how to de-escalate them.
-The practice dates back generations and is often viewed as a rite of passage for Black children.
+The Talk is a colloquial expression for a conversation black parents in the United States are compelled to have with their children and teenagers about the dangers they face due to racism or unjust treatment from authority figures, law enforcement or other parties, and how to de-escalate them.
+The practice dates back generations and is often viewed as a rite of passage for black children.

 History

-Black youth in the United States have "always been warned" about dealing with authority figures safely and instructed by their parents or other caregivers on the dangers they face due to racism.
-Variations of the talk have been conducted in Black families for decades or generations; the practice "dates back to slavery and has lasted centuries".
+Black youth in the United States have historically been instructed by their parents or other caregivers on the dangers they face due to racism.
+Variations of the talk have been conducted in black families for decades or generations; the practice "dates back to slavery and has lasted centuries".

 The talk has evolved.
-In the 1940s the talk might have covered avoiding certain neighborhoods.
-In the 1980s it might have covered "how to dress, walk and act and to be mindful of how others could perceive them".
+In the 1940s, the talk might have covered avoiding certain neighborhoods.
+In the 1980s, it might have covered "how to dress, walk and act and to be mindful of how others could perceive them".
 In the 2010s it typically focused on interactions with the police.

-Utne Reader called the talk "a rite of passage" for Black children.
+Utne Reader called the talk "a rite of passage" for black children.
 Judy Belk, writing in the Los Angeles Times, called the talk "an unfair but necessary burden we carry in the black community, one we reluctantly pass down" and "a painful ritual."

-In 2020, during and after the George Floyd protests, some Black commentators called for white parents to have a similar talk with their children on how to behave when they witness racist behavior and how to be anti-racist.
+In 2020, during and after the George Floyd protests, some black commentators called for white parents to have a similar talk with their children on how to behave when they witness racist behavior and how to be anti-racist.
 Later that year, during the final 2020 United States presidential debate, moderator Kristen Welker asked both candidates to express their opinions on the talk.

 Content

-The conversation often focuses on how to de-escalate encounters with police especially given the high frequency of Black men being pulled over for minor, insignificant or non-existent issues, also referred to as driving while black.
+The conversation often focuses on how to de-escalate encounters with police especially given the high frequency of black men being pulled over for minor, insignificant or non-existent issues, also referred to as driving while black.
 Sometimes the talk addresses encounters with white supremacists or vigilantes.

 The "talk" has been described as an example of preparation for bias in racial-ethnic socialization and typically addresses specific advice in dealing with interactions with law enforcement.
 Brooks et al. (2016) described the type of advice for those confronted by law enforcement while driving: